kindermatik/GettingCleaningData_Project/README.md

 From complete data set, selects columns including within their names the words mean and std since these are the indicators to denote the columns containing the mean and standard deviation respectivey (see README.txt file within unziped folder "UCI HAR Dataset" )

 For the resulting reduced data frame produced in previous step it calculates the average by column grouping by activity and by subject

+Changes column titles with more user friendly names (see CodeBook text file for information on each of the variables)

 Saves a csv and a txt (tab separated values) of data frame generated in step above within working directory